Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Solovyov.
 Now, I beg your pardon, you just brushed off the table at least three points, as far as I understand, from those that were voiced – that they are being negotiated.
 Demilitarization is not discussed; denazification, whatever that means, is out of the question.
 The Russian language is not being discussed...
 What then is being discussed there?

-- The Russian language is being discussed, as I told you.
-Respect for the languages of neighboring peoples - I am interested in such an agreement, I want to sign it with all neighboring countries.
-I am interested in Russia, Hungary, Poland - we have many different historical issues.
+– The Russian language is being discussed, as I told you.
+Respect for the languages of neighbouring peoples – I am interested in such an agreement, I want to sign it with all neighbouring countries.
+I am interested in Russia, Hungary, Poland – we have many different historical issues.
 Romania and so on...
 We have many different issues, we have many minorities, nationalities, and this agreement will be sufficient to respect certain languages within our country.
 The issue of language, I am sure, will go off the agenda, because it will be resolved by such an agreement.

-The fourth story is guarantees of security and neutrality, the non-nuclear status of our state.
+The fourth story is guarantees of security and neutrality, the non–nuclear status of our state.
 We are ready to go for it.
 This is the most important point.
 This was the first point of principle for the Russian Federation, as far as I remember.
 And as far as I remember, they started a war because of this.
-It is now that they began to add points to ultimatums - and [at first] they said that NATO was expanding.
-And so that there is no bloc - so that, in fact, there is no bloc in the constitution of Ukraine.
+It is now that they began to add points to ultimatums – and [at first] they said that Nato was expanding.
+And so that there is no bloc – so that, in fact, there is no bloc in the constitution of Ukraine.
 And then they decided to go somewhere… “We do not agree where you are going, and this is outside our agreements with the West, which are already so many years old.
 Therefore, this is the main issue, and because of this we are protecting our security,” the Russian Federation said.
 Therefore, this point is a point of security guarantees for Ukraine.
 And since they say it's for them [security guarantees], it is clear to me, and it is being discussed.
 It is deeply worked out, but I am interested that it should not be another piece of paper a la the Budapest Memorandum and so on.

 Therefore, we are interested in this paper turning into a serious agreement that will be signed… I will now move on to the referendum.
 Which will be signed where the points of security guarantees are, by all the guarantors of this security.
 It must be ratified by the parliaments of the guarantor countries, these are two.
 And there must be a referendum in Ukraine.
 Why?
 Because we have a law on referendums.
 We accepted it.
 Changes of this or that status...
 And security guarantees require constitutional changes.
 Do you understand? constitutional changes.
 These are two sessions.

 When our guys met with the Russian group, they were not deep in the material at all.
-I'll tell you - this is, to put it mildly, shallow.
+I'll tell you – this is, to put it mildly, shallow.
 What is two sessions?
 Otherwise, the constitution cannot be changed.
-Two sessions is a year.
+Two sessions in a year.
 Can you imagine how long this could all be?
 I'm not talking about a referendum, I'm talking about constitutional changes in general.
 A referendum is a step faster than changing the constitution.
 That's what I'm talking about.
 The Russian side needs guarantees that this will happen.
-Therefore, a referendum - because only the people can decide that there will be such a status and such guarantors.
+Therefore, a referendum – because only the people can decide that there will be such a status and such guarantors.
 The referendum will take place within a few months, and changes in the constitution will take place for at least a year in accordance with the current legislation.
 At least a year.

 Zygar.
 Excuse me, but will the refugees who left Ukraine also participate in the referendum?